Python Frameworks: Top 10 Python Frameworks To Learn in 2025

 Latest update: In 2025, Python frameworks continue to evolve, offering enhanced features and capabilities to developers.
 Notably, Django has introduced support for Python 3.13, enabling developers to leverage the latest language features and application improvements. |

-Based on speed, scalability, community backing, and adaptability, here are 10 Python frameworks developers should prioritize this year.
+Based on speed, scalability, community backing, and adaptability, here are 10 Python frameworks you should prioritize.

 If you want to gain expertise in Python and web development for enterprise-grade applications, the following courses from upGrad can help you succeed: